yosshstd/Face2Emoji/README.md

         └── fer2013.csv

 ```
-You can download the dataset using the following command:
+You can download the dataset from the following link:
 ```bash
 wget -P ./dataset https://huggingface.co/spaces/mxz/emtion/resolve/c697775e0adc35a9cec32bd4d3484b5f5a263748/fer2013.csv
 ```

 ## 🤖 Model & Fine-tuning
 The model is [Vision Transformer (ViT)](https://huggingface.co/google/vit-base-patch16-224-in21k) which is a transformer model that performs very well on image classification tasks.